bios62/notechws/labs/lab1.md

 `jsonws.adb.eu-frankfurt-1.oraclecloudapps.com/ords/user25/_sdw/?nav=worksheet`

 3 tables are needed for the labs:
-. collected_data  the data collection used for Machine Learning . logdata         dataletion from "car" aka device
+ - trip  the data collection used for Machine Learning
+- logdata         dataletion from "car" aka device
-. current_speed   Teh device used in the lab only collects temp.
+- current_speed   Teh device used in the lab only collects temp.
 When inserting into logd data if kmh is missing, the insert will fetch from current_speed

 Logon and navigate to SQL: